sudhanshu74/resume-builder/README.md

 We welcome contributions from the community to help improve React Resume Builder.
 To contribute:

-- Check out the [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to get involved.
+- Check out the [Contributing Guidelines](CONTRIBUTING.md) for all detailed information on how to get involved.